qmsk/e2/README.md

 ## Web UI

-The Web output also provides an AngularJS frontend using the JSON API:
+The Web output also provides an AngularJS frontend using the JSON WebSocket API:

     tally --http-listen=:8001 --http-static=./static